-Create a glowing neon effect in your illustration that can grab an audience’s attention with its beauty and uniqueness.
+In this tutorial, we will show how to create a glowing neon effect using Adobe Illustrator that can grab an audience’s attention with its beauty and uniqueness.
+Let’s get started!

 This compelling effect really draws in the eye.
 Using a technique that emulates glowing neon in your illustration can do exactly what a real neon sign is designed to do-grab an audience’s attention with its beauty and uniqueness.
 Plus, it’s just a lot of fun to play around with!